 - Expect the average headset to weigh half a pound or more, and look for lightweight versions where available.

 - Some models use two microphones for sound detection, some use four.

 - Four microphones, in theory, can sense ambient sound more accurately than two.
 However, the quality of the microphone itself is often important – a well-known brand with two accurate microphones may be superior to a low-quality model with four mics.

 Which Noise Cancelling Headphones are Right for You?

 When in doubt, go for a Bose model – you even get your choice between in-ear and over-ear, and the prices aren’t too excessive.
-If wireless is important to you, the Sennheiser is tough to beat in everything but price, but you’ll lose out on audio quality without a cord.
-And if you are on a budget, then check out the Beats model, our pick for the best noise-cancelling headphones under $200.
+If wireless is important to you, the Sennheiser is tough to beat at everything but price, but you’ll lose out on audio quality without a cord.
+And if you are on a budget, then check out the Beats model, our pick for the best noise-canceling headphones under $200.